-- children with disabilities and additional needs, including those with special educational needs (whether they have an EHCP or not) - young carers - o if the child has a mental health need. - children showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime. - o children who frequently go missing from home, school or care. - o children who are misusing drugs or alcohol. - o children at risk of exploitation through modern day slavery and trafficking. - o Children at risk of being radicalised or exploited. - o A family member in prison or is affected by parental offending. - children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse. - o Misusing drugs or alcohol themselves. - o children who have returned home from care. - children who show early signs of abuse or neglect, including where there are concerns about the cumulative effect of low-level neglect. - is at risk of honour-based abuse such as Female Genital Mutilation (FGM) or forced marriage. - o is persistently absent from education. - o privately fostered children. - Where the child's extra needs require services, consideration will be given to what early help support can be offered to a child by the school/college. - If the child requires an early help service from another agency, the school/college will make a referral to the Multi Agency Safeguarding Hub (MASH) for appropriate help and support.
-Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child. - Where the child is receiving an Early Help service, the school/college will work as part of the Team Around the Child/Family (TAC/F) and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
-If the school/college believes that this is not the case, consideration should be given making a referral for a statutory social work service.
+- o children with disabilities and additional needs, including those with special educational needs - young carers - o if the child has a mental health need. - children showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime. - o children who frequently go missing from home, school or care. - o children who are misusing drugs or alcohol. - children at risk of exploitation through modern slavery and trafficking. - Children at risk of being radicalised or exploited. - o A family member in prison or is affected by parental offending. - children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse. - Misusing drugs or alcohol themselves. - o children who have returned home from care. - children who show early signs of abuse or neglect, including where there are concerns about the cumulative effect of low level neglect. - o is at risk of honour-based abuse such as Female Genital Mutilation or forced marriage. - is persistently absent from education. - o privately fostered children. - Where the child's extra needs require services, consideration will be given to what early help support can be offered to a child by the school/college. - If the child requires an early help service from another agency, the school will make a referral for appropriate help and support.
+Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child. - Where the child is receiving an Early Help service, the school will work as part of the Team Around the Child/Family (TAC/F) and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
+If the school believes that this is not the case, consideration should be given making a referral for a statutory social work service.

-Child Protection: is those at risk of significant harm.
+Child Protection: is those at risk of significant harm

-The school/college will carry out its duty to safeguard pupils which is:
+The school will carry out its duty to safeguard pupils which is:

-- protecting children from maltreatment - preventing impairment of children's health or development - ensuring children are growing up in circumstances consistent with the provision of safe and effective care, - and undertaking that role so as to enable children to have optimum life chances so they can enter adulthood successfully.
+- · protecting children from maltreatment - preventing impairment of children's health or development - ensuring children are growing up in circumstances consistent with the provision of safe and effective care - undertaking that role so as to enable children to have optimum life chances so they can enter adulthood successfully.

 For a list of definitions and indicators of abuse and neglect, see appendix 1.
-The Croydon Safeguarding Partnership threshold document can be found here.